You are currently viewing How to Be best TVET Student/Apprentice: 5 Keys to Succeed in Any Trade

 Be humble, hungry, and helpful, and you’ll set yourself up not just for a successful apprenticeship—but for a fulfilling, respected career.

-What makes a great apprentice?
+What makes a good tvet student?

 Do I need all my tools on the first day?